 What’s your favorite type of frame to build?

 My interest in framebuilding started with making touring bikes.
 They’re practical and versatile.
 They can also be complicated.
-You have to account for fenders, wide tires, racks, dynamo lighting, and you really want to get the fit just right.
-Tourists and randonneurs spend long days in the saddle, and they rely on their bikes to get them to their destination without any trouble.
+You have to account for fenders, wide tires, racks, dynamo lighting, and you want to get the fit just right.
+Tourists and bikepackers spend long days in the saddle, and they rely on their bikes to get them to their destination without any trouble.
 I love the challenge of incorporating these ideas into a complete bicycle.
-It’s really rewarding.
+It’s rewarding.

 Why call your company Manzanita?

 Manzanita is the common name for the plant Arctostaphylos.
 It grows all over the western United States.
-To me the Manzanita is a symbol of the West.
-It thrives in harsh conditions but it also has a certain grace to it.
+To me, the Manzanita is a symbol of the West.
+It thrives in harsh conditions.
+But it also has a certain grace to it.
 It’s rugged and beautiful.
 I think those are two good adjectives to describe the best bikes.